Finding a Top Financial Advisor Firm in Pittsburgh, Pennsylvania

 D.B.
-Root & Company, LLC Strategic AIM™ Asset Management
+Root & Company Strategic AIM™ Asset Management

 D.B.
-Root & Company's asset management process is called Strategic AIM™.
-The firm's investment committee carries out the process through the creation, management and review of client portfolios, which take into consideration their goals, risk tolerance and life stage.
-A key part of the investment committee asset allocation process is the Four Seasons Macroeconomic Analysis, which looks at the current macroeconomic climate in comparison to economic growth, inflation and monetary policy.
+Root & Company's investment committee carries out the process through the creation, management and review of client portfolios, which take into consideration their goals, risk tolerance and life stage.
+A key part of the investment committee strategy is a robust asset allocation process.

 D.B.
 Root & Company's portfolios are made up of a mix of low-cost securities, cash, bonds and stocks.

 XPYRIA Investment Advisors has a team of very well qualified advisors.
 Among them are certified financial planners (CFP), chartered financial consultant (ChFCs), one chartered financial analyst (CFA) and more.
 The firm counts individuals with and without a high net worth, pension plans, charitable organizations and corporations as clients.